The Higher Structure of Symmetries of Axion-Maxwell Theory: Generalized gauging and categorical review

 and symmetric if:

 \DisableQuotes \EnableQuotes

-\end{definition} \begin{proposition} The gauging data (including discrete torsion) of a $0$-form symmetry of a $2$-dimensional theory $\mathcal{T}$ corresponds to the choice of a symmetric separable special Frobenius algebra object $\mathbb{A}$ in the symmetry category $\mathcal{C}$ \end{proposition} \begin{remark} In the context of Fusion categories, each object can be decomposed in its (finite) simple components:
+\end{definition} \begin{proposition} The gauging data (including discrete torsion) of a $0$-form symmetry of a $2$-dimensional theory $\mathcal{T}$ corresponds to the choice of a symmetric separable special Frobenius algebra object $\AAA$ in the symmetry category $\mathcal{C}$. \end{proposition} \paragraph{Half-gauging interface} Since gauging $\AAA$ in a subregion of spacetime amounts to filling the region with a mesh of $\mathbb{A}$, along with a choice of interface between the theories.
+Any such half-gauging interface needs to be well-defined in the presence of the $\AAA$-mesh on one side of it.
+This structure is captures by the following definition: \begin{definition}[Left modules] Given a monoidal category $\mathcal{C}$ and a symmetric Frobenus algebra object $(A,\Delta,\epsilon, \mu,\eta)$ in it; a left $\mathbb{A}$-module is the data $(M; *)$ :

-We can thus use the projection morphisms $\pi_i: \ \mathbb{A} \to x_i$ to translate the various conditions on the gaugeable data in terms of more familiar tensorial identities.
-For example, the associativity condition is rewritten as:

-\end{remark} \paragraph{Half-gauging interface} In this case, lines need to be well-defined only under fusion on one side, thus: \begin{definition}[Left-modules] Given a monoidal category $\mathcal{C}$ and a symmetric Frobenus algebra object $(A,\delta,\epsilon, \mu,\eta)$ in it; a monoid is the data $(M; *)$ :

 compatible with the algebra structure of $\mathbb{A}$.
-They form the $\cC$-module category of $\AAA$-modules $_\AAA\cC$. \end{definition} \begin{proposition} The topological interfaces between a $2$-dimensional theory $\mathcal{T}$ with symmetry category $\mathcal{C}$ and the gauged theory $\mathcal{T}/\mathbb{A}$ are given by $_\AAA\cC$. \end{proposition} It is important to note that this category is not monoidal: it doesn't make sense to use two interfaces between $\mathcal{T}_1$ and $\mathcal{T}_2$ to build another interface of the same type.
-On the other hand, it has a natural $\cC$-module structure by tensor product in $\cC$ representing the action of the lines of the theory $\tT$ on the interface by fusion on the left.
-As we will see later, it has also a right module structure over the symmetry category of $\tT/\AAA$. \paragraph{Resulting spectrum} As for the interfaces, lines in the gauged theory should be invariant under fusion with a $\mathbb{A}$ line, now both from the left and the right: \begin{proposition} The topological of the gauged theory $\mathcal{T}/\mathbb{A}$ are given by the category of $\AAA\AAA$-bimodules $_\AAA\cC_\AAA$ \end{proposition} \begin{remark} As previously mentioned, the category $_\AAA\cC$ is also right-$_\AAA\cC_\AAA$-modular. \end{remark}
+They form the $\cC$-module category of $\AAA$-modules $_\AAA\cC$. \end{definition} \begin{proposition} The topological interfaces between a $2$-dimensional theory $\mathcal{T}$ with symmetry category $\mathcal{C}$ and the gauged theory $\mathcal{T}/\mathbb{A}$ are given by the objects o $_\AAA\cC$. \end{proposition} It is important to note that this category is not monoidal: it doesn't make sense to use two interfaces between $\mathcal{T}_1$ and $\mathcal{T}_2$ to build another interface of the same type.
+On the other hand, it has a natural $\cC$-module structure by the tensor product in $\cC$, representing the action of the lines of the theory $\tT$ on the interface by fusion on the left.
+As we will see later, it has also a right module structure over the symmetry category of $\tT/\AAA$. \paragraph{Resulting spectrum} As for the interfaces, lines in the gauged theory should be invariant under fusion with a $\mathbb{A}$ line, now both from the left and the right: \begin{proposition} The topological lines of the gauged theory $\mathcal{T}/\mathbb{A}$ are given by the category of $\AAA$-$\AAA$-bimodules $_\AAA\cC_\AAA$. \end{proposition} \begin{remark} As previously mentioned, the category $_\AAA\cC$ is also a right $_\AAA\cC_\AAA$-module. \end{remark}

 \paragraph{Composition} In general a two-step consecutive gauging by $\AAA_1\in \cC$ and $\AAA_2\in \prescript{}{\AAA_1}{\cC} _{\AAA_1}$ can always be performed by a simple algebra object in the original category, which we denote with $\AAA_1\rhd\AAA_2$.